CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

 that with the replacement text (the right input field).
 This replacement text can be blank to indicate the input text should be deleted.

+??? tip "Advanced Replacement Logic"

+    TCM actually applies font replacements twice; once _before_ splitting the title into multiple lines (if enabled) and applying the [text case](#text-case), and once _after_.
+This is done so that the original text and the "cased" text can be replaced separately (if desired).

+    However, because of this, some replacements might appear to "doubled up".
+    For example, if a replacement was used to add an extra space between some character, such as `,` to `, `, then TCM will actually add _two_ spaces.

+    This can be avoided by using the `pre:` and `post:` tags described below.

+??? tip "Pre- and Post- Tags"

+    To only apply a character replacement only before the [text case](#text-case), preface the text to replace with `pre:`.
+Likewise, to only apply a character replacement after the text case, preface the text with with `post:`.
+TCM will ignore the `pre:` and `post:` text in the actual replacement.

 ## Character Replacement Analysis

 Under the [Character Replacements](#character-replacements) section of a Font